All Episodes

 I know they're not going to say that because we didn't.

-They're gonna go back and re-jigger the puzzle to say, oh, look, the the generals at Northcom, and just so a sidebar, Northcom is the United States Northern Command.
+They're going to go back and rejigger the puzzle to say, oh, look, the generals at NORTHCOM, and just so a sidebar, NORTHCOM is the United States Northern Command.

-They are t they are responsible from a military national security standpoint for the protection of the territory that is the continental United States of America, and NORAD is an installation that rests within Northcom.
+They are responsible from a military, national security standpoint for the protection of the territory that is the continental United States of America.

-So the top general there is who you alluded to earlier, John.
+So the top general there is who you alluded to earlier, Jan.

-He himself came out and uh basically backed the position that we all made very public this uh once the Biden administration, we believe chose to lie to the American public.
+He himself came out and basically backed the position that we all made very public this once the Biden administration, we believe, chose to lie to the American public.

-And another point, the Biden administration said publicly, you know, we're gonna go brief Trump officials who are in DOD and Intel.
+And another point, the Biden administration said publicly, you know, we're going to go brief Trump officials who are in DOD and Intel.

-Well, you know, we talked, and our position is we are going to refuse any such briefing uh from the Biden administration because we don't have any faith, since you already lied to the American people about this situation, that you will be uh forthcoming in what you produce to us.
+Well, you know, we talked and our position is we are going to refuse any such briefing from the Biden administration because we don't have any faith since you already lied to the American people about this situation that you will be forthcoming in what you produce to us.

-And they are gonna service up a bunch of classified nonsense that they'll say you can never talk about it, and they'll go out and basically do what Adam Schiff did for five years during Russia Gate and says, look, I've got the evidence, but I can't show you because it's classified.
+And they'll go out and basically do what Adam Schiff did for five years during Russia Gate and says, look, I've got the evidence, but I can't show you because it's classified.

-So we're not gonna let them run that ruse again on the American public, which is why we stood up in unison across the board once this information broke.
+So we're not going to let them run that ruse again on the American public, which is why we stood up in unison across the board once this information broke.

 And I think you're going to see this scenario continue to implode on the Biden administration.

-Cash, I just want to clarify to be sure here, and I the this top NORAD general, he himself said that we believe these incursions did happen during the Trump administration, these three incursions that are alleged, but but that they were not, that we were just weren't aware of them at the time.
+Cash, I just want to clarify to be sure here, and this top NARA general, he himself said that we believe these incursions did happen during the Trump administration, these three incursions that are alleged, but that they were not, that we just weren't aware of them at the time.

 That's what he said, and that's what doesn't square with me.

-What what do you mean you believe they happened?
+What do you mean you believe they happened?

 Then you mean you detected them and failed to tell the Secretary of Defense, the Director of National Intelligence, Director of the FBI, the Attorney General, the President of the United States, the Vice President, and so on.